airladon/ThisIGet/README.md

 * Navigate to project directory (all following steps are done from the project directory unless otherwise said)

 ## Install local Python and Node packages
-Installing local packages for python and node can be used by editors for lint and type hints, as well as allows flask database management.
+Local packages for python and node can be used by editors for lint and type hints, as well as allows flask database management.

-In addition, python is required for some scripts in the tools folder.
+In addition, python is required for some scripts in the `tools` folder.

 ### Install Python and Packages
 #### Install PyEnv and Python 3.7.1 (if not already installed on local machine)